 The innovations in the iron industry required less creativity than the innovations in energy or textiles, but they were critical to the Industrial Revolution.
 The first major innovation was the replacement of charcoal with coke in both the production of pig iron and its conversion to wrought iron.3 Charcoal is made by heating wood in the absence of oxygen, and coke is made by heating coal in the same fashion.
 Charcoal is the better fuel because it is less contaminated with sulfur and other minerals, but wood was sufficiently scarce in eighteenth century Britain that iron makers had to learn how to produce high quality iron using the less desirable fuel.
 The second major innovation was the scaling-up of production.
 Iron had traditionally been produced in small discrete lots, but during the Industrial Revolution, foundries became massive enterprises that operated continuously.
 The third major innovation was the use of rolling mills to shape the hot iron into plates and beams of any desired shape.
 Britain’s iron production grew enormously as a result of these innovations.4

 Iron was the key building material of the Industrial Revolution.
 The steam engine was, of course, made of iron parts.
 Its development produced two transformative transportation technologies: the steam locomotive, built of iron and running on iron rails, and the steamship, which was iron hulled almost from its inception.
 Bridges were made of iron, and so were the frames of buildings.
 Iron replaced wood in factory machinery to increase its durability and reduce torsion.
-Pig iron was also converted into steel, from which accurate screws, bolts and gears were made, as well as precision instruments like clocks and weapons.
+Pig iron was also converted into steel, from which accurate screws, bolts and gears were made, as well as precision instruments such as clocks and weapons.